+Immigration regulations require F-1 students enroll in a full course of study while completing degree programs in the US.
+GGU defines a full course of study depending upon the academic level and degree program.
 A full course of study for JD students is twelve (12) units per semester.
 A full course of study for LLM students is eight (8) units per semester.
-All SJD students must register for the fall and spring semesters unless they are on an approved leave of absence (LOA).
-Law students must seek academic advising to be certain they maintain a full course of study and immigration status while attending Golden Gate University.
+All SJD students must register for the fall and spring semesters in the Residency or Candidacy course.
+Law students must seek academic advising to be certain they maintain a full course of study and immigration status while attending GGU.

-US federal regulations permit medical leave and certain other exceptions to the full course of study requirement, but every student must have the approval of their Program Director or Law Student Affairs and the DSO before departing from the full course of study requirement.
-In addition, every student should speak with the DSO to fully understand the important academic and administrative consequences of such departure from the US.
+Authorized Reduced Course Load (RCL): US federal regulations permit F-1 students to enroll in less than a full course of study if they have academic difficulties (only for students in their first academic term), a valid medical condition, are in their last term and have less than full course of study units remaining to complete their program of study or are eligible for a vacation term.
+However, every F-1 student must have the approval of their Program Director or Law Student Affairs and the DSO before departing from the full course of study requirement.
+In addition, every F-1 student should speak with the DSO to fully understand the important academic and administrative consequences of such departure from the full course of study or the US.